tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 ## The Brainfuck Machine State

 A turing machine tape is enough to represent the state of the whole brainfuck machine.
-Instead of needing any knowledge about its implementation details, we define a type `machine`, which carries a tape state as template parameter, and provides functions to read and alter the state:
+We define a type `machine`, which carries a tape state as template parameter, and provides functions to read and alter the state.
+This way the user does not need to know about any implementation details:

 {% highlight c++ linenos %}
 template <typename Tape>